Bakkopi/todolist-api/README.md

-# Todo List API (Spring Boot)
+# Spring Boot Todo List API

 This is a simple Spring Boot application for managing a todo list.

 The application provides CRUD operations, search filtering and sorting, user-associated tasks, and tagging functionalities.

 ## Dependencies